techidaily/site-games-able/source/_posts/exploring-techs-edge-series-x-vs-custom-pc.md

  Of course, the performance depends on the type of game you play.
 So, you should not expect a fully-fledged 4K gaming experience with 120 frames for all games.

- A gaming PC with that specification may not be enough for fully-fledged 4K gaming either, but you get the option to[utilize DLSS to give budget PCs top-end graphics](https://www.makeuseof.com/how-deep-learning-super-sampling-can-give-budget-pcs-top-end-graphics/) or[use AMD's Fidelity FX Super Resolution](https://www.makeuseof.com/what-is-amd-fidelityfx-super-resolution-how-to-use/) to improve the performance.
+ A gaming PC with that specification may not be enough for fully-fledged 4K gaming either, but you get the option to [utilize DLSS to give budget PCs top-end graphics](https://www.makeuseof.com/how-deep-learning-super-sampling-can-give-budget-pcs-top-end-graphics/) or [use AMD's Fidelity FX Super Resolution](https://www.makeuseof.com/what-is-amd-fidelityfx-super-resolution-how-to-use/) to improve the performance.
 But, you may be able to experience better on the console for its optimization.

  However, if you consider a high-end gaming PC, you can easily get to experience more.